•

 Aims & Scope

-SBG seeks to publish submissions, including critical reviews of the literature, which add important and/or new insights into neglected fields or sub-fields of sociology.
-This journal is available electronically at no cost to enable a diverse U. S. and international readership to have access to the work it publishes.
-Authors who submit work are also not charged a submission fee.
-Volumes are organized on a rolling basis which allows for electronic submission of work to the Editor-In-Chief throughout the calendar year.
-This process ensures that papers can be reviewed and, if accepted for publication in SBG, added to a volume with a minimum of delay between the receipt of a submission and its publication.
+Volumes are organized on a rolling basis which allows for electronic submission of work to the Editor-In-Chief throughout a calendar year.
+This process ensures that submissions can be reviewed and, if accepted for publication, added to a volume with a minimum of delay between receipt of the final (revised) draft of the submission and its publication on the SBG website.

-Professionals in sociology and related fields, graduate students working toward an M. A. or Ph.
-D. in sociology, and undergraduate students working on a topic of sociological relevance to SBG, may submit their work.
+Professionals in sociology and related fields, graduate students working toward an M. A. or a Ph.
+D. in sociology, and undergraduate students working on a neglected or forgotten topic of sociological interest may submit their previously unpublished work.

-Student Submissions: Papers written by students may be submitted either by the author(s) of the paper or by their faculty advisor/mentor.
-Undergraduate student submitters are NOT required to be sociology majors.
+Student Submissions: Student-authored papers may be submitted either by the author(s) or by their faculty advisor/mentor.
+Students who submit papers may or may not be sociology majors.

-The Faculty advisor/mentor's name, academic affiliation, and contact information must be included on the Cover Page of the submission along with the title of the submission, author's name and contact information.
-On the Cover Sheet of the paper, authors are also expected to include a brief Bio statement of four to six sentences about themselves and their goals.
+As noted in the Submission Guidelines, the faculty advisor/mentor is expected to send an email supporting the student’s (or students') submission to Dr. Ruggiero (jruggier@providence.edu) at the same time the submission is sent to her.
+Please include the faculty advisor/mentor's name, academic affiliation, and contact information on the Cover Page of the submission along with the title of the submission, author's name and contact information.
+Authors are also expected to include a brief Bio statement of three-to-four sentences about themselves.

 1. Articles